Linux Password Fail Delay (Login/Sudo/SU/SSH)

 In my case, I want the delay to be lower than the default of 2-5 seconds.

-This means I have to disable the default delay of pam_unix.so
+This means I have to disable the default delay of pam_unix.so by

-to every mention of pam_unix.so
+adding nodelay to every mention of pam_unix.so in /etc/pam.d,

-then replacing the delay specified in pam_faildelay.so
+then replacing the delay specified in pam_faildelay.so with a smaller value

 (or remove this setting entirely), and add some delays for programs other

-than login
+than login (su, sudo and ssh).

 The order of directives in PAM configuration matters; pam_faildelay.so

-or the delay specification will be
+must be specified before pam_unix.so or the delay specification will be

 ignored (with no warnings).
-On my system /etc/pam.d/login
+On my system /etc/pam.d/login includes

-, and the delay for all programs can be specified
+/etc/pam.d/common-auth, and the delay for all programs can be specified

-pam_unix.so` line:
+thepam_unix.so` line:

 auth optional pam_faildelay.so delay=500000